Rebel Wilson Shows Off Slim Waist In Fuchsia Badgley Mischka Dress

 Actress Rebel Wilson stunned her 8.6 million Instagram followers after showing off her slimmed-down waist in a gorgeous Badgley Mischka dress.

-The dress was a bright fuchsia color that added a dramatic pop of color to the shot.
+The dress was in a bright fuchsia color that introduced a dramatic pop of color to the shot.
 It featured a high neckline with lapels that extended up to her neck.
 There was a slight dip in the hem at the center of the bust to add a sultry vibe to the garment.
 The fabric also cinched at the waist to highlight the actress’s slim waist.

 However, what was arguably the most eye-catching aspect of the ensemble was an accent at the sleeve.
 The fabric was folded in a floral motif so that the Bridesmaids actress looked to have pink roses at her shoulders.